-In addition, no assurance can be given that any future legislation, including amendments to the Code, if enacted into law, or changes in official interpretation of the Code, will not cause interest on the Bonds to be subject, directly or indirectly, to federal income taxation, or otherwise prevent Owners of the Bonds from realizing the full current benefit of the tax status of such interest.
-Prospective purchasers of the Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation.
-Further, no assurance can be given that the introduction or enactment of any such future legislation, or any action of the Internal Revenue Service ("IRS"), including but not limited to regulation, ruling, or selection of the Bonds for audit examination, or the course or result of any IRS examination of the Bonds, or obligations which present similar tax issues, will not affect the market price for the Bonds.
+In addition, no assurance can be given that any future legislation, including amendments to the Code, if enacted into law, or changes in interpretation of the Code, will not cause interest with respect to the Certificates to be subject, directly or indirectly, to federal income taxation, or otherwise prevent owners of the Certificates from realizing the full current benefit of the tax status of such interest.
+Prospective purchasers of the Certificates should consult their own tax advisers regarding any pending or proposed federal tax legislation.
+Further, no assurance can be given that the introduction or enactment of any such future legislation, or any action of the Internal Revenue Service ("IRS"), including but not limited to regulation, ruling, or selection of the Certificates for audit examination, or the course or result of any IRS examination of the Certificates, or obligations which present similar tax issues, will not affect the market price for the Certificates.